 Our readers know that there’s plenty to do in Franklin County, but that’s no excuse to ignore our surrounding counties!
 When Visit Fairfield County contacted me about exploring our neighbor, Fairfield County, I was excited to check it out!

-Our overnight trip took us just 45 minutes away to Lancaster, Ohio, and I was blown away with the food and the fun we experienced.
+Our overnight trip took us just 45 minutes away to Lancaster, Ohio.
+I was blown away with the food and the fun we experienced.
 With two young children in tow, we enjoyed 2 days of family fun, and wished we could have stayed longer to explore more!

 If you don’t have enough time or budget to take a long family vacation, you’ll find plenty to do over a weekend in Lancaster and Fairfield County.